You've got two or more versions of a prototype, and you need to test how people react to each.

 The first approach is fine if you have developers to build out your versions and don't mind using real customers as test subjects.

-The second approach, usability tests, is good if you can rely on your testers to see the differences in the alternatives.
+The second approach is good if you can rely on your testers to see the differences in the alternatives.
 Seems easy, but often is not.
-The things you care about, the things that are different, and which you know as a designer matter, are likely to go unnoticed, consciously at least, by test participants.
+The things you care about, the things that are different, and which you know as a designer matter, can easily go unnoticed, consciously at least, by test participants.
 No matter how careful you are in presenting the alternatives, your results can end up a muddled mess.

 There is an easier way